stromhalm/convex-printserver/PROMPT.md

 This will send a print job to the printer "Brother_Printer" that is known to the client with the ID "my-client".

+## Testing

+Run the tests at your convenience, but do not use watch mode, because you might not be able to exit the process.

 ## Authentication

 Authentication can be simple.
 For example, use a simple API key to ensure only trusted applications can create or receive print jobs.